 Science Council of Japan (SCJ) and the Japan Federation of Engineering Societies (JFES) served as host of the Committee on Disaster Risk Management (CDRM), for an eight-year term from 2009 to 2017.
 The CDRM was formally transferred from Japan to Peru during the WFEO General Assembly, in December 2017.
-The Peruvian Association of Professional Engineers (CIP) will serve a host of the CDRM from 2018 to 2021.
+The Peruvian Engineers Association (CIP) will serve as host of the CDRM from 2018 to 2025.

 CDRM activities are developed to support the implementation of the global disaster risk reduction initiative, the Sendai Framework for Disaster Risk Reduction 2015-2030 through engineering.
 Likewise, the CDRM will direct efforts to contribute to the Sustainable Development Goals (SDGs).